 Professor Steve Haake

-He has edited 9 books, given over a dozen keynotes and contributed to around 180 journal and conference papers on sports engineering.
-He is a member of the Technical Commission of the International Tennis Federation advising on the effect of equipment design on the rule of tennis, and is a consultant to Adidas.
+He has edited 9 books, given over a dozen keynotes and contributed to around 180 journal and conference papers on physics, engineering and sport.
+He is a member of the Technical Commission of the International Tennis Federation advising on the effect of equipment design on the rule of tennis, and has been a consultant to Adidas, Callaway and Kensington TV.

 Steve was awarded an EPSRC Senior Media Fellowship in 2010 and is now is an EPSRC RISE Leader, recognised as one of the UK’s top-10 inspirational scientists and engineers.
 He currently acts as the Director of Research for the National Centre for Sport and Exercise Medicine in Sheffield which advocates the use of physical activity as medicine and has the aspiration for Sheffield to be the most active city in the UK by 2020.